-My name is Dr. Apostol, and this is my tenth year as a high school teacher.
+Hello, Chemistry and Dual Enrollment Biology students!My name is Dr. Apostol, and this is my 14th year as a high school teacher.
 I grew up in Los Angeles County and have attended and worked at A LOT of different colleges, so my educational history is a little wild.
 Okay, here goes... after high school, I began my undergraduate education at El Camino Community College in Lawndale, California for a year and a half before transferring to UC Davis for a year.
-I returned to Southern California and finally completed my bachelor’s degree at UCLA.
-After graduating, I worked at California Institute of Technology in a research lab, which is where I fell in love with molecular biology and biochemistry and decided I wanted to pursue those subjects.
-I went on graduate school at UC Irvine and after six and a half years (yes it was a long time!)
+I returned to Southern California and completed my bachelor’s degree at UCLA.
+After graduating, I worked at the California Institute of Technology in a research lab, which is where I fell in love with molecular biology and biochemistry and decided I wanted to pursue those subjects.
+I went on to attend graduate school at UC Irvine and after 6.5 years (yes it was a long time!)
 I received my Ph.D. in Biological Chemistry (which is why there is a Dr. before my name).
 I then did research at Colorado State University, the Center for Disease Control and Prevention in Puerto Rico, Tufts University in Boston, and then eventually ended up back at UC Irvine.
-Along the way I have also done some teaching at GWC, OCC, Cal State LB and UCI.
+Along the way, I have done some teaching at GWC, OCC, Cal State LB, and UCI.
 When I turned fifty, I retired early from my position as a researcher at UC Irvine and again went back to college to get my teaching credential in Biology and Chemistry.
-Why did I put myself through even more school?
-I passionately believe what I think was best stated by Malala Yousafzai - "There are many problems, but I think there is a solution to all these problems; it's just one, and it's education."
-So... after doing research and some college teaching for almost 25 years I jumped into teaching all of you!
-When I'm not teaching, I enjoy hiking and camping, gardening, traveling and hanging out with my 20 year old daughter (who is just beginning her own college education as a sophomore at UC Berkeley), my pets (I have two cats and a dog), and friends.
-Please feel free to stop by and chat with me anytime!